 The benefits far outweighed the regrets.
 I got to have new experiences.
 I got to learn new things.
 I got the opportunity to touch snow and view the beautiful scenery from overseas.
 I got to meet lots of new people and I got to make some really good friends that I wouldn’t have otherwise known.
 I found genuine kindness and friendliness in these people.
 Most importantly though, I got to experience genuine travel overseas.

 I made the mistake of not really doing my homework in advance.
 I didn’t really prepare enough.
-I thought only about getting as far away from my problems as possible and to earn money to support my children.
+I thought only about getting as far away from my problems as possible and earning money to support my children.
 It never really dawned on me that problems could occur there as well.

 Can you offer any advice to other Thai women hoping to live or spend time abroad?